 This weekend I went, for the very first time, to Maker Faire NYC, an assembly of scientists, craftspeople and makers of random (mostly nerdy) things.
 Held at the The New York Hall of Science, exhibitors and vendors filled the indoor learning center and spilled out onto the surrounding fields and parking lots, populating the space with rocketships, game-controller-operated slingshots, and giant Rube Goldberg models.
 In the spirit of the event, Mother Nature handmade perfect weather for the occasion, setting the stage for a perfect indoor/outdoor geek out.

-- Stubby the Rocket This Week in Publishing: Worldcon 75 Guests of Honor and Discovering Your Patronus 1 day ago
+- Stubby the Rocket This Morning in Publishing: October 27, 2016 1 hour ago